History of Suresnes: The Seine

 Plan of the boat service between Suresnes and Maisons-Alfort (around 1900).

 While the first company, founded in 1866, only crossed Paris, from the Pont National to the Auteuil viaduct, a second, the Compagnie des Hirondelles-Parisiennes, entrusted to Courtin, established a service from Charenton to Suresnes.
 A third was created in 1885 to cross the Marne.
 The three companies subsequently merged to form the Compagnie Générale des Bateaux Parisiens.
-Measuring 30 to 33 meters, these boats could carry 225-300 people.
+Measuring 30 to 33 meters, these boats could carry 225 to 300 people.
 Benches were spread across the deck, and a cabin accessible via a staircase in the middle provided shelter from the rain, while a beach at the stern lined with a semicircular tub was accessible via a double staircase.
 Boats disembarked at Suresnes downstream from the bridge, on a flat-bottomed steel pontoon with a wooden floor, 15 meters long and 5 meters wide.
 A bell signaled departures and arrivals every hour, from around 7 a.m. to 7 p.m.
 Traffic diminished as electric traction developed, while the weather sometimes interrupted navigation (fog, floods, frost, etc.).

 Plaque on Avenue de la Belle-Gabrielle, in the district where the former eponymous guinguette was located.

 From 27 million in 1899, traffic fell to 16 million in 1913, as the company put itself on standby for the outbreak of war.
 With the war over, the company sold its equipment to the STCRP, but customers were few and far between, except in fine weather.
 The bateaux-mouches disappeared in 1933 (due to the tramway's traffic growth) and the equipment was sold in 1935, to the great displeasure of the cafés, guinguettes, and restaurants around the bridge, which lost some of their clientele.
-Until the Great War, there was also a small port downstream from the pier, with 59,100 tons of movement in 1899 (58,900 inbound, 202 outbound), to supply coal to the Suresnes dye works, as well as coal, sand, millstone, firewood, cast iron and wine.
+Until the Great War, there was also a small port downstream from the pier, with 59,100 tons of movement in 1899 (58,900 inbound, 202 outbound), to supply coal to the Suresnes dye works, as well as coal, sand, millstone, firewood, cast iron, and wine.
 It disappeared, like the port-aux-vins and port-aux-moutons before it.
 The port of Suresnes was also home to boats belonging to the Touring Club de France yacht club.